 However, the Department of Veterans Affairs places limits on lenders regarding the types of fees charged, and amount charged for them.

 Borrowers, unless exempted, should also expect to pay a VA funding fee.

-This fee is a percentage of the loan amount and depends on the borrower’s type of service, the purpose and type of loan, the size of the borrower’s downpayment as a percentage of the purchase price or the home’s value and other factors.
+This fee is a percentage of the loan amount.
+It depends on the purpose and type of loan, as well as the size of the borrower’s down payment.

 What Else Is Required To Get A VA Loan?